viastopshate/hugo-mock-landing-page-autodeployed/README.md

 ## About Page

-We created an "About.md" page to introduce visitors to the VitalBand team, highlighting our mission, values, and the individuals behind the project.
+I created an "About.md" page to introduce visitors to the VitalBand team, highlighting our mission, values, and the individuals behind the project.
 This page serves as a cornerstone of our website, offering insights into our dedication to innovation and community engagement.
 By sharing our story, we aim to build a stronger connection with our audience, encouraging trust and collaboration.
 The content outlines our journey, key achievements, and future goals, providing a comprehensive view of what drives the VitalBand team forward.

 ## Contact Page